shakyShane/gulp-svg-sprites/README.md

 # gulp-svg-sprites [![Build Status](https://travis-ci.org/shakyShane/gulp-svg-sprites.png?branch=master)](https://travis-ci.org/shakyShane/gulp-svg-sprites)

-Create SVG sprites with PNG fallbacks
+Gulp plugin for working with SVGs

 **Notice** - This is a new project with a deliberately minimal feature set.
 If there's something missing that would help you though, post an issue and we'll try to get it implemented.